Ethandf90/WebApplicationOnGAE/README.md

 # WebApplicationOnGAE

+This is an Web App on google App Engine, using J2EE, AngularJs and GAE endpoint.

 --login with your google account.

 --Upload your profile, and you can modify it the next time you login again.